arayatachibana/SwaipuWaifu/README.md

 #### Step 1
 - Run Training.py
   - make sure to type the api_key on line16
-  - change the train test split if necessary
+  - change the way of splitting the test data and train data

 #### Step 2
 - Login to PCver of Tinder